Local Lester Holt fan meets his idol

 The video went viral.
 It was played on The Today Show and The Daily Show.
 Lester saw the interview and posted on Facebook that it “put a big a smile on my face.”

 After all the attention Jaden received, he had to meet his idol.
-And that day came Tuesday when Jaden and his family were flown to New York and given a tour of the NBC newsroom.
+And that day came Tuesday when Jaden and his family were given a tour of the NBC newsroom.

 Jaden asked Lester hard-hitting questions about learning how to play the bass.
 Lester even gave Jaden a few tips.